-Alpha, beta, gamma, delta: what do they mean?
+Alpha, gamma, delta, omicron: what do they mean?
 The letters of the Greek alphabet are used in a range of different contexts, from history and linguistics through to science and mathematics, but they are also used to describe something that increasingly makes news headlines: new variants of SARS-CoV-2, the virus that causes COVID-19.

 So what does it mean when scientists talk about a new ‘variant’ of a virus?
 Why are some variants more concerning than others, and what does that mean for COVID-19 vaccines?

 A virus cannot reproduce on its own: it needs to infect a host so that reproduction can take place inside that host’s cells.
 Once a virus has made its way into a cell, it makes copies of its genetic material.
 This reproduction is performed by molecular machinery that generally does a good job at making sure every letter in the code is copied accurately.
 But, just as errors can happen in the machinery of a factory floor, mistakes can happen in copying the virus' genome.